 Where to Stay: Tuck in for the night at the luxurious Clyde Hall B&B, located on a working maple forest.
 Indulge with a hearty breakfast featuring their very own maple syrup, and soak in the hot tub to wash away any worries.
 Nearby, Wheelers Maple not only holds the Guinness World Record for maple artifacts, but they also offer a cute and cozy 1880s farmhouse where you can spend the night dreaming of syrup and pancake breakfasts.

-Sweet Escape: Staying in Lanark County means staying in the Maple Syrup Capital of Ontario, so Maple Weekend on April 2-3 offers the chance to explore a lot of sugarbushes nearby.
+A visit to Lanark County means staying in the Maple Syrup Capital of Ontario, and Maple Weekend (taking place the first weekend in April each year) offers the chance to explore a lot of sugarbushes nearby.
 Luckily for those not able to make it for this main weekend event, sugarbushes like Fulton’s Sugar Bush & Maple Shop, Temple’s Sugar Bush, Fortune Farms, and Thompsontown remain open during the maple season in March and April, and Wheelers Maple is open year round.
-Other participating sugarbushes are Golden Moment Farm, Oliver’s Mapleworks, Jameswood Maple, McEwen Acres, or Quabbin Hill Maple.